 We will publish our strategy and review on the school's use of the pupil premium in each academic year on the school website, in line the DfE's requirements on what maintained schools must publish online and using the templates on GOV.UK.

 5. Eligible pupils

 The pupil premium is allocated to the school based on the number of eligible pupils between F2 and Y6.
+Eligible pupils fall into the categories explained below.

 5.1 Ever 6 free school meals